-Our Speech Language Pathology On-Campus Master’s program has been preparing clinicians to serve children, youth, and adults with communication disorders for nearly 50 years.
+Our on-campus Master’s program in Speech-Language Pathology has trained students to help people with communication disorders for nearly 50 years.

 The UNCG Speech and Hearing Center focuses on the assessment and treatment of adults and children with communication disorders.
-This clinical setting provides students with a broad range of educational, clinical and research experiences.
+It gives students hands-on experience through education, clinical work, and research.

 THE STUDENT EXPERIENCE